 Defined Metering Point means the physical location at which the overall accuracy requirements as stated in this Code of Practice are to be met.
-The Defined Metering Points are identified in Appendix A.
+The Defined Metering Points are identified in Appendix A and relate to Boundary Points and System Connection Points.